6 ways to feel less lonely and stressed

 Having a range of techniques and ways of dealing with challenges is important.
 Everyone has different things that help them cope, but the exercises on these pages might help you with worry, stress and anxiety:

-Our free coronavirus support line is run by experienced Red Cross volunteers who want to help people feeling lonely because of social isolation and lockdown.
+Our free support line is run by experienced Red Cross volunteers who want to help people feeling lonely because of social isolation and lockdown.
 Call 0808 196 3651, 10am to 6pm every day.

 We’ve also listed and linked to other organisations that help you cope with loneliness.